-At the same time, a Majorian company has approached the government to say that it has developed a special diet drink for children that is partly made with soy milk, an Amplesian local herb and molasses.
-The inventors of this drink, called SMARTKID, have claims that include giving SMARTKID to children from age 3 will reduce the risk of obesity, and that one can of this drink a day is a preferred lunch replacement for maintaining a healthy weight and will help them learn better.
+At the same time, a Majorian company has approached the government to say that it has developed a special diet drink for children that is partly made with soy milk, an Islandian local herb and molasses.
+The inventors of this drink, called CLEVERKID, have claims that include giving CLEVERKID to children from age 3 will reduce the risk of obesity, and that one can of this drink a day is a preferred lunch replacement for maintaining a healthy weight and will help them learn better.
 The company is seeking a concession from the government to build a plant to make this meal replacement product and to be exempt from taxes and import levies on the import of the other materials for its production and sale.
-It is anticipated that SMARTKID will cost slightly less than the soft drinks currently available in fast food outlets and the local markets.
+It is anticipated that CLEVERKID will cost slightly less than the soft drinks currently available in fast food outlets and the local markets.
 The company is offering to provide the product at cost to schools and it intends to export it to other countries in the region and perhaps beyond.

-Scientists from the local university have recently been made aware of the company's proposal to the government of Amplesia.
+Scientists from the local university have recently been made aware of the company's proposal to the government of Islandia.
 They are stating that this 'milk' contains large amounts of molasses and thus has a high content of sucrose.
-The university's leading nutrition researcher (who is the former graduate supervisor of the current Amplesian Minister of Health) claims it is irresponsible to promote this product as a healthy part of children's diets.
+The university's leading nutrition researcher (who is the former graduate supervisor of the current Islandian Minister of Health) claims it is irresponsible to promote this product as a healthy part of children's diets.
 She is pointing out that any health claims for it are not based on any randomised trials and that the label is misleading.
-The company counters this criticism with the argument that all health claims come from traditional knowledge, because the drink is only a modified version of a recipe that has been given to the children for generations.
-Furthermore, the government has learned that an international NGO, The International Indigenous Herbal Medicine Foundation (IIHMF) that works in the bio-prospecting space, is giving licensing advice to the consortia of family groups who own the herbplantations.
+The company counters this criticism with the argument that all health claims come from traditional knowledge, because the drink is an artisanal version of a recipe that has been given to the children for generations.
+Furthermore, the government has learned that an international NGO, The International Indigenous Herbal Medicine Foundation (IIHMF) that works in the bio-prospecting space, is giving licensing advice to the consortia of family groups who own the herb plantations.

-The Majorian ambassador to Amplesia makes it clear to government members that Majoria would be very pleased if consent was granted and a deal could be reached for distribution of the new diet product in schools.
-She points out that Majoria is considering building a new airport on the main city, a major highway infrastructure project and tourist hotels.
-The Deputy Prime Minister, who is up for re-election next year and is also the Minister for the Economy, comes from the region where the herb is grown.
+The Majorian ambassador to Islandia makes it clear to government members that Majoria would be very pleased if consent was granted and a deal could be reached for distribution of the new diet product in schools.
+She points out that Majoria is considering building a new airport on the main island, a major highway infrastructure project and tourist hotels.
+The deputy Prime Minister, who is up for re-election next year and is the Minister for the Economy, comes from the Parish where the herb is grown.
 The family groups who grow these herbs believe that the price they will get for the raw herbs will double their income.
-They have made it clear to the Deputy Prime Minister that they expect him to make sure approval is given to approve the SMARTKID diet drink.
-However there are some urban-based environmental groups who are concerned about the negative effect of increased commercial production of the herbs will have on biodiversity.
+They have made it clear to the deputy Prime Minister that they expect him to make sure approval is given to approve the diet drink.